centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 Release date: `March 1, 2022`

-Due to the bug fix on the metric labels, Outputs and Metric Links that have been created in Centreon Map 21.10.0 , 21.10.1 or 21.10.2 may have to be recreated after updating Map to version 21.10.3.
+Due to the bug fix on the metric labels, Outputs, Gauges and Metric Links that have been created in Centreon Map 21.10.0 , 21.10.1 or 21.10.2 may have to be recreated after updating Map to version 21.10.3.